 How did you first learn about AVP and how did you first get involved?

 I am a native New Yorker.
 I grew up on the lower east side of Manhattan.
 My parents were both trade union organizers, and they felt it was important to live with the people that they worked with, who were employed in the garment industry.
 I came back to New York City after graduate school.
 Grad school for me was a fun and challenging laboratory for being an out, queer activist in the early 1980’s.
 I really wanted to get involved in the City’s gay and lesbian community, as it was known at the time.
 And, for a variety of reasons, the Anti-Violence Project really spoke to my interests and passions.
 First of all, I’m the gay son of a father who fled Nazi Germany in 1933.
 The issues of doing justice, and confronting violence and genocide, were very much a part of my family experience growing up.
 And my parents, as I said, were both labor organizers, so they were always about doing the people’s work and being with and for those who they could support to empower their voices.
 Additionally, during the Vietnam war, I was attracted to Quakers and their non-violent activism.
 I became a Quaker, and decided that the Anti-Violence Project would be one pathway to embodying my beliefs in my work.

-When I started in October of 1985, I was AVP’s only employee, and I rapidly reduced my salary so I could hire an assistant (Ann Lahiff).
+When I started in October of 1985, I rapidly reduced my salary so I could bring AVP’s existing part-time employee to full-time status.
 Our first office was at the back of a real estate management company on 8th Avenue and 14th Street that was owned by a gay man who invited us to use part of his office for the Anti-Violence Project.
 I was the Executive Director from October 1985 to December 1989.
 By the time I left AVP, we had relocated our offices to the newly opened Lesbian & Gay Community Center on 13th Street.